klepp0/klepp0/README.md

 # 👋 Welcome!

 Hey there!
-Thank you for visiting my GitHub profile.
-I am an energy engineer with a strong foundation in software development.
-So far I have been leading a small software development team at [Voltfang](https://voltfang.de/en/).
-This unique experience has taught me a great deal about software development, leadership, and many other valuable skills that are hard to summarize in one sentence.

-However, I am now seeking new challenges in areas even more dedicated to software development.
-I primarily program in Python and have recently started exploring Rust.
-Feel free to check out my recent contributions to the [rad](https://github.com/klepp0/rad/tree/klepp0/%234-reverse-autodiff) project.

-I am actively looking for interesting new projects, particularly those involving deep learning, data engineering, or energy engineering.
-If you have an exciting project or opportunity, I'd love to hear about it!
+Welcome to my GitHub lair.
+I’ve had the wild ride of leading an international software team at a startup, where I learned that managing diverse talents is the ultimate debugging quest. 🎡🎢

+Python is my trusty Swiss Army knife. 🛠️ But lately, I’ve been expanding my horizons, exploring new languages like a chef trying out exotic spices. 🫚🌶️

+I’m currently on the hunt for new opportunities and thrilling projects to sink my teeth into.
+If you’re hiring or have a project that needs a dash of Python magic or some AI wizardry, let’s chat! 🧙‍♂️

+Feel free to check out my latest coding adventures and contributions.
+I promise, it’s way more exciting than watching paint dry. 💅

 ## 🔧 Tools